rushabhT3/fastapi-react-try/crud app/backend/README.md

 source venv/bin/activate
 ```

-following meaning that app folder contains main.py which will have the app instance that needs to run
+Following meaning that app folder contains main.py which will have the app instance that needs to run
 ```bash
 uvicorn app.main:app --reload
 ```